MrsDelish/homebridge-motion-fifo/README.md

 add to the end of your file
 `@reboot /home/pi/homebridge-fixfifo.sh`

-content of my homebridge-fixfifo.sh (set to the user running homebridge)
+content of my homebridge-fixfifo.sh (set to the user running homebridge):

 ```
 #!/bin/bash